-- Retention of student records is dependent on an individual's student status within the School of Education. - Records for individuals who are denied admission are retained for a period of one year. - Records for students who are admitted to a program but do not register for courses are retained for a period of one year. - Records for students who are admitted to a program, enroll, but do not complete the program and do not graduate are retained for six years after the last term of enrollment. - Records for students who are admitted to a program and graduate from that program are retained permanently.
+- Retention of student records is dependent on an individual's student status within the School of Education. - Records for individuals who are denied admission are retained for a period of two years. - Records for students who are admitted to a program but do not register for courses are retained for a period of two years. - Records for students who are admitted to a program, enroll, but do not complete the program and do not graduate are retained for five years after the last term of enrollment. - Records for students who are admitted to a program and graduate from that program are retained for five years from the date of graduation.